 While some cities may see a big downturn as interest rates rise and the economy slows, Atlanta may not suffer the same fate.
 Economic strength and a severe shortage of properties ensures demand is present.
-If Atlanta looks like a market

-Landlords, new property investors and property management companies in Atlanta, will undoubtedly find value in an Atlanta venture.
+Landlords, new property investors and property management companies in Atlanta, will undoubtedly find value in an Atlanta rental property venture.
 If you would like to explore that opportunity, make plans to attend the NAA Apartmentalize Conference in June, at the Georgia Convention Center.
-This is the best to speak to those active in this market.
+This is the best way to speak to those active in this market.

 Of course, with rising home prices and rising mortgage rates, home ownership right now in metro Atlanta might be a questionable pursuit.
 Of course, mortgage rates should decline within a couple of years, and Atlanta’s economy and housing market might accelerate.
 With that in mind, property buyers need to time their purchases.

 Strong Population and Home Price Growth Signals Potential

 It seems the metro Atlanta Georgia region, at 6+ million plus population and growing is attracting attention.
 Lower labor costs, growth in the tech sector, and positive economic outlook make it a desirable place for businesses to relocate to.